Skip to main content

 Nice!

-One final note: however we slice the data, there is a noticeable bias even in the strongly correlated values.
+Speaking of biases: however we slice the data, there is a noticeable bias even in the strongly correlated values.
 The CHM heights are generally a bit shorter than the ground-based estimates of tree height.
 There are two biases in the CHM data that contribute to this.
-(1) Lidar returns from short-statured vegetation are difficult to distinguish from the ground, so the "ground" estimated by Lidar is generally a bit higher than the true ground surface, and (2) the height estimate from Lidar represents the highest return, but the highest return may slightly miss the actual tallest point on a given tree.
+(1) Lidar returns from short-stature vegetation are difficult to distinguish from returns from the ground itself, so the “ground” estimated by Lidar is often a bit higher than the true ground surface, and (2) the height estimate from Lidar represents the highest return, but the highest return may slightly miss the actual tallest point on a given tree.
 This is especially likely to happen with conifers, which are the top-of-canopy trees at Wind River.

 Questions?